My Shopping Cart

 Pretty much anything that will motivate you to stay the course.

 Just time out for yourself and those you love.
-Time to reflect and reset for the upcoming month.
+It's time to reflect and reset for the upcoming month.

-Trying to plan the entire year can be overwhelming.
-So let's just focus on the first quarter.
-Planning is vital to running a profitable battlefield business.
-Many battlefield businesses are seasonal.
+Trying to plan the entire year can be overwhelming, so let's focus on the first quarter.
+Planning is vital to running a profitable battlefield business, and many battlefield businesses are seasonal.

 In addition to these three essential steps, it's also important to consider your marketing strategy for the entire year.
-While the last few years have been unlike any other, there are still key consumer spending events that happen throughout the calendar year.
-By planning for these events in advance, you can help boost your marketing and increase revenue.
+While the last few years have been unlike any other, key consumer spending events still occur throughout the calendar year.
+Planning for these events in advance can help boost your marketing and increase revenue.

-So, if you know that every January you are going to be quiet.
-Due to weather, because school's out, or because people are simply recovering from the Christmas holidays...
+So, if you know that every January is going to be quiet, whether due to weather, school's out, or people simply recovering from the Christmas holidays...

 This sets you up for success.